Skip to content

 For the February 2026 Aetna deadline, I delivered an end-to-end prototype of login, home, claims, and debit card management.

-It wasn't pitched as finished UI.
-It showed that product direction, interaction quality, and execution were ready for modernization at scale.
+It proved the product direction, interaction quality, and execution were ready for modernization.

 Results that mattered